Current vacancies

 Individual Contract (IC)

-IC is a legal instrument used for procurement of services of an individual to perform non-staff tasks in connection with clear and quantifiable deliverables listed in the contract and linked to payment.
+IC is a legal instrument used for the procurement of services of an individual to perform non-staff tasks in connection with clear and quantifiable deliverables listed in the contract and linked to payment.
 Individual Contractor is intended solely to deliver time and deliverable-bound services.
 The services can be intellectual in nature (requiring a consultant) or support services (requiring a contractor).
-The principle for setting the fees is nature of the assignment, complexity, difficulty and extent of the work to be performed and the degree of expertise required to accomplish it.
+The principle for setting the fees is the nature of the assignment, complexity, difficulty and extent of the work to be performed and the degree of expertise required to accomplish it.

 Internships